Gila (TV series)

-Story
+Synopsis

 Anzela, the protagonist of this story, is suffering punishment for a murder she did not commit.
 The plot begins with Zavaar's murder on the wedding night backed by strong assumptions making Anzela guilty.
-Sanwal as well as Shaji (Zavaar's Brother) hit chances to marry Anzela.
+Sanwal as well as Shaji (Zavaar's Brother) hits chances to marry Anzela.
 Will Anzela go for Sanwal, her old love, or Shaji, her brother-in-law?